 The Thrustmaster T150 is a fantastic wheel.
 At first, it may not seem like that due to hard plastic and rubber build of the T150, but give it time and it will win you over.
 The T150 has an above-average rotation range of 1080 degrees, which is more than some higher-end wheels can say.
 It’s also slightly larger (11”/28cm) than most wheels, which most race sim drivers find nice.
 It’s also armed with apt force-feedback for its price.
 A mix of belt and gear systems deliver a powerful and usually quite smooth feeling when you drive, though it can get a bit more notchy when taking hard turns.

 The Thrustmaster T80 is a good wheel for first time sim pilots.
 It’s made from hard plastic, it’s sturdy, and it’s aesthetically pleasing.
 Of course, this isn’t the most important factor to consider, but for an entry-level wheel, it’s still welcome.
 It also comes with the default (read low quality) Thrustmaster pedal set.
-It’s hard to criticize something that’s added on for free, but if you’ve read our previous reviews on this list you’ll know what we think about it.
+It’s hard to criticize something that’s added on for free, but if you’ve read the previous reviews on this list you’ll know what I think about it.

 It’s a good wheel, but the other options on this list are superior.